 Deputy Governor Sol Flores – The Dunn Fellow for Deputy Governor Flores and her team will work directly on Health and Human Services and participate in the development and implementation of the Governor’s policy agenda.
 The Dunn Fellow supports the Deputy Governor’s oversight of state agencies including: the Department of Healthcare and Family Services, the Department of Human Services, and the Department of Public Health and Department of Children and Family Services among others.
 The Dunn Fellow also organizes the Deputy Governor’s portfolio of state board and commission appointments, as well as providing administrative assistance whenever necessary.

-Deputy Governor Christian Mitchell – A Dunn Fellow working for Deputy Governor Mitchell will support the team’s work, which pertains primarily to energy, environment, public safety, and infrastructure.
-Primary responsibilities include researching and briefing the team on relevant policies and topics, and engaging with the agencies overseen by Deputy Governor Mitchell.
-Fellows will gain experience in all facets of executive governance through interacting with Governor’s Office and agency staff and participating in the crafting and implementation of the Governor’s policies
+Deputy Governor Christian Mitchell – A Dunn Fellow working for Deputy Governor Mitchell will support the team's work, which pertains primarily to energy, environment, public safety, infrastructure, and criminal justice.
+Responsibilities will include researching and briefing the team on relevant policies and topics and engaging with the agencies overseen by Deputy Governor Mitchell.
+Fellows will gain experience in all facets of executive governance through interacting with Governor's Office and agency staff and participating in the crafting and implementation of the Governor's policies.

 Office of Management and Budget (GOMB) – A Dunn Fellow in the Governor's Office of Management and Budget (GOMB) fills the role of a budget analyst.
 Primary responsibilities include examining and analyzing budget requests from state agencies, making recommendations and providing technical assistance on budget levels for agencies and programs, and assisting in the negotiation of issues related to the budget.
 Fellows interact with legislative and Governor's Office staff, agency representatives, constituents, and GOMB senior staff to help prepare the introduced budget each year for the State.

-Senior Advisor – The Dunn Fellow for the Senior Advisor will participate in multiple projects and initiatives in the Governor’s Office.
-As a member of the team they will be responsible for writing reports, conducting research and aiding in the scheduling process for the Governor and Senior Advisor.
-The Senior Advisor’s portfolio oversees technology and innovation.
+Senior Advisor on Cannabis to the Governor – The Dunn Fellow for the Senior Advisor will participate in multiple projects and initiatives in the Governor’s Office.
+As a member of the team they will be responsible for writing reports, conducting research and aiding in the scheduling process.

 Office of Lt.
 Governor Juliana Stratton – Dunn Fellows placed in the Office of the Lieutenant Governor are tasked with developing statewide policy recommendations on a range of topics impacting Illinoisans’ quality of life; supporting building relationships with key external stakeholders such as state legislators, agency leads, and national and local community leaders; and collaborating with staff to ensure the Office meets ethics and compliance standards.
 These tasks require Dunn Fellows to work directly with the Policy Director, General Counsel, Legislative Liaison, other department leads in the office.